Phyya/loan_dashboard/README.md

 ## Testing

-All components in the src folder havve been tested using React Testing Library and jest covering positive and negative scenarios.
+All components in the src folder have been tested using React Testing Library and jest covering positive and negative scenarios.
+These tests can be found in the _tests_ folder in each components folder.

 ## Commit Messages